Orthopedic Fitness Insight

 Lever Belt vs. Prong Belt: Which Should Serious Lifters Choose?

 At Body Reapers, we build lifting accessories from a clinical foundation.
-Our founder is an orthopedic Physician Associate who spent years treating lifters with spinal injuries - and then rebuilt his own after a herniated disc in a falling-elevator accident.
+Our founder is an orthopedic Physician Assistant who spent years treating lifters with spinal injuries, then rebuilt his own after a herniated disc in a falling-elevator accident.
 When we say we have a strong opinion about belt mechanisms, it's because we've seen what happens when that decision goes wrong.

 What Is a Lever Belt?

-A lever belt uses a metal latch mechanism - a hinged lever that clicks into a fixed position.
+A lever belt uses a metal latch mechanism: a hinged lever that clicks into a fixed position.
 You fasten it to your desired tightness once, and from that point on the belt snaps on and off in two to three seconds flat.
 No threading, no alignment, no guesswork.
+Our 10MM Lever Belt is built on exactly this mechanism.

 The engineering principle is simple but meaningful: the tension is identical every single time.
 You set it once.
 The mechanism replicates it.
 Your lumbar spine receives the same intra-abdominal pressure support on your first warm-up set as it does on the last rep of your heaviest working set.